sseering/book/en/installation.md

 > git clone https://github.com/nushell/nushell.git
 ```

 Git will clone the main nushell repo for us.
-From there, we can build and run Nu:
+From there, we can build and run Nu if we are using `rustup` with:

 ```
 > cd nushell